 The income amount resulting from the NFYA process occurring in the current financial year applies from a date on or after 1 July of the new financial year.

 In most cases, the application of the income amount will be from the beginning of the new financial year.
-However, the start date for the application of the income amount provided in the notice under FA(Admin)Act subsections 20A(2) or 20B(2) for FTB is at least 14 days after the day on which the notice is given.
+However, the start date for the application of the income amount provided in the notice under FA(Admin)Act subsection 20A(2) or subsection 20B(2) for FTB is at least 14 days after the day on which the notice is given.
 This means that an individual may have the income amount applied on or after 1 July of the relevant income year.

 Example: Jane claims FTB on 25 June providing her ATI for the current year as $50,498.
 As Jane is unable to provide an estimate of her ATI for the new financial year beginning 1 July, she agrees with Centrelink to use indexed actual income based on her most recent ATI for the new financial year.
 A notice is issued under FA(Admin)Act subsection 20B(2) on 26 June.
 Jane's FTB payments can only be based on the indexed amount on or after 10 July of the new financial year.
 Before the new rates take effect, Jane's FTB payments will be based on her estimated ATI of $50,498.